 - LogicMonitor’s Kubernetes integration has a Helm chart configuration for LM Logs.
-See Setting up Kubernetes Logs Ingestion.
+See Sending Kubernetes Logs and Events

-For information on how to send custom logs directly to the log ingestion endpoint, see Sending Logs to the LM Logs Ingestion API.
+- Send custom logs directly to the log ingestion endpoint.
+See Sending Logs to the LM Logs Ingestion API.

 Note: When setting up logs ingestion, we recommend that you use the available filtering options to remove logs that contain sensitive information so that they are not sent to LogicMonitor.

 Once logs are sent to LogicMonitor, they will be mapped to existing monitored resources based on information sent to the API.
 Anomalies will be detected automatically and displayed in the Logs page and as context of the metric alerts for these resources.
+Use keyword search and filtering for fast investigation and analysis.
 See Reviewing Logs and Log Anomalies.

 If you are having issues setting up log ingestion or reviewing logs, check out the Troubleshooting guide for common issues.
 You can also find troubleshooting help for a specific integration in its setting up article listed under Getting Started.